Skip to main content

 The complete source code is available on GitHub.
 Clone the repo, run docker compose up -d, and start writing.

 This post was drafted by me and expanded with Claude.
 The application, the analysis, and the opinions are mine.
-Claude helped articulate them -- and built the application, which continues to be a pleasantly recursive situation.
+Claude helped articulate them and built the application, which continues to be a recursive situation.